 High Sensitivity is an innate trait that is most recognized through an individuals sensitivity to over stimulation, deep inner processing, emotional stimuli, and sensory reactivity.
 This is a normal trait that affects 20% of the general population.
 This trait can be experienced as distressing and impair life when the trait is not understood or managed well, and may develop into anxiety, mood, personality or somatoform disorders.
 Other issues may sometimes be confused with high sensitivity. or may co-occur with the HS trait.

-Seven issues are mentioned briefly here:
+Seven issues that get confused with the Highly Sensitive Trait are mentioned briefly here:

 1. Autism Spectrum Disorder